 A podiatrist is a healthcare professional that deals mainly with the feet and lower limbs.
 They have the ability to diagnose and treat related conditions, as well as prevent or correct any deformities.
 They can help relieve you of pain in these areas, treat infection, or even help with mobility.

-When should you visit a podiatrist?
+When should you visit Best Podiatrist on Long Island?

 You should schedule an appointment with a podiatrist if any of the following pertain to you.
 You have persistent swelling or pain in your foot or lower limbs that have not reduced or gone away with two to five days.
 You often experience a burning, numbing, or tingling feeling at the bottom of your foot.

 Foot and Ankle Surgeons of New York ,